thiagosfsilva/SAMED_PPGEB/planning/course_structure.md

   - Why do we care about statistics?

     - Statistics = quantifying uncertainty
+    - "Statistics" is not a single thing
+      - Most people act as if statistics is a unique, perfectly correct and unquestionable set of methods, i.e. a series of dogmas.
+It is not, it is a science, with alternative ways to do things, and debates about it.
     - The frequentist view: converging on the hidden truth
     - The Bayesian view: updating your beliefs
       - Objective Bayesianism (Jeffrey) and subjective bayesianism (de Finetti)